Overview

 3

-This course introduces the techniques and event coordination principles you will build on in higher-level event planning courses.
-You’ll examine the history and current developments in the events industry and develop a strong understanding of guest and client needs.
-You will also learn how to develop different types of events, selecting venues best suited to unique event requirements.
-Finally, you’ll be introduced to risk and logistics assessments, event project planning and critical paths, stakeholder roles and partnerships, and the duties and responsibilities of event personnel.
+This course introduces you to the techniques and event coordination principles that you will build on in higher-level event planning courses.
+You'll examine the history and current developments in the events industry, and you'll develop a strong understanding of guest and client needs.
+You will also and learn how to develop different types of events, selecting venues that are best-suited to unique event requirements.
+Finally, you'll be introduced to risk and logistics assessments, event project planning and critical paths, stakeholder roles and partnerships, and the duties and responsibilities of event personnel.

 3